kavia-common/recipe-explorer-38071-38143/frontend_app/README.md

 If your CI is extremely memory constrained, you can use:

 ### `npm run start:lowmem`

-Same as above but enforces the Node memory cap more strictly by invoking `node --max-old-space-size=256`.
+Same as above but explicitly sets Node memory cap.

 ### `npm run start:ultralowmem`
 For extremely constrained CI (to avoid OOM/Exit 137), this sets an even lower memory cap and disables source maps and websocket port negotiation aggressively.

 ### `npm test`
 Runs tests once in CI mode.

 ### `npm run build`
 Builds the app for production to the `build` folder, disabling source maps by default to keep memory low.

 ### Browserslist database
 If you see a notice that the Browserslist database is out of date, you can update it with:
 ```
 npm run browserslist:update
 ```
 See docs/browserslist.md for more info.

 ## Environment Variables
 See `.env.example` for variables you can configure (port, flags, URLs).
 Key ones for stability:
 - `REACT_APP_ENABLE_SOURCE_MAPS=false`
 - `NODE_OPTIONS=--max-old-space-size=256`